 6. The VFL server sends an Inference Request to the VFL Active participant and includes a list of passive participants.
 The request may include Analytics ID, filters such as the samples to do the inference calculation, VFL process ID.
 The Inference Request may be a subscription request (i.e. provide feedback periodically) or a one-time request.
 The Active Participant sends the Inference Request to each Passive Participant.

-7. Each VFL participant identifies the local ML model linked to the VFL training process (based on the VFL process ID) and computes an inference output using its local ground truth data (step 7a, 7b, 7c)
+7. Each VFL participant identifies the local ML model linked to the VFL training process (based on the VFL process ID) and computes an inference output using its local data (step 7a, 7b, 7c)

 8. The Inference output (or intermediate result) from each participant is sent to the VFL Active Partipant.